atomo15/tsfqx-cmp_sc4990sp21/README.md

 ### Experimental results:
-- I can detect the input from keyboard and condition
+- Detecting the input from keyboard and condition is works
--
+- The Ptz instance does not work yet, but Image instance which is control body camera is work and can get images from these camera

 ### Conclusions: